Skip Navigation

 Past performance does not guarantee future results.
 The performance data quoted represents past performance and current returns may be lower or higher.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than the original cost.
 To obtain performance information current to the most recent month end, please visit the performance summary.

-The performance of the Intermediate U.S. Government Fund reflects the deduction of fees for value-added services associated with a mutual fund, such as investment management and fund accounting fees.
-The inception date for Class A Shares is 10/9/92.
+The performance of the Sterling Capital Intermediate U.S. Government Fund reflects the deduction of fees for value-added services associated with a mutual fund, such as investment management and fund accounting fees.
 The inception date for Class A Shares is 10.09.1992.
 The inception date for Class C Shares is 02.01.2001.
 The inception date for Class Inst'l Shares is 10.09.1992.
-The performance of Class C Shares is based on the historical performance of Class A Shares, adjusted to reflect the 1% contingent deferred sales charge.
-Performance does not reflect Class C Share 12b-1 fees or expenses.
-Performance of Institutional Shares prior to inception is based on the performance of Class S Shares of the Fund which were re-designated as Institutional Shares as of February 1, 2013.
-With those adjustments, performance would be lower.
 The performance shown reflects the reinvestment of all dividend and capital gains distributions.
+Performance is annualized for periods greater than one year.

 Characteristics